-This section provides an overview of the Despatch LND Series ovens.
+This section provides an overview of the Despatch LND Series, C-98 oven.
 The LND Series Ovens have the most effective heat distribution and the fastest processing time of any lab oven its size.
 Air is discharged from the left side wall of the oven and circulates through the chamber.